iszczesniak/cpp/memory/index.md

 When we run a *program*, it becomes a *process* of an operating system, and a *task* a processor is executing.
 A process manages its memory within the limits imposed by the operating system.
-An operating system offers a process two types of memory: *read-only*, and *read-write*.
+An operating system offers a process two types of memory: *read-only* and *read-write*.

 The read-only memory stores the code of the program (i.e., the processor instructions), and the const data known at compile time,